ryvor/EnigmaIDE/index.md

 ## Overview

 Welcome to Engigma, a user-friendly Integrated Development Environment (IDE) that you can install on your desktop.
 It works smoothly on Windows, macOS, and Linux operating systems.
-Engigma is designed to support JavaScript, TypeScript, and Node.js, making it a versatile tool for your coding needs.
+Engigma is designed to support Many languages like Javascript, lua, python and more.
+Making it a versatile tool for your coding needs.
 This documentation is here to guide you through your Engigma journey effortlessly.

 [Get started now](#first-steps){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }